 The additional angles of extension calculated here are greater for Diplodocus than for Apatosaurus - on average, about 55% greater.
 This is for two reasons.
-First, tThe additional angle of extension is directly proportional to cartilage thickness, which I calculated as proportional to centrum length, and the centra are proportionally longer compared to the vertical distance from the zygapophses in Diplodocus; and second, the angle is also inversely proportional to the height of the zygapophyseal facets above the centre of rotation between adjacent centra, which is shorter in Diplodocus.
+First, the additional angle of extension is directly proportional to cartilage thickness, which I calculated as proportional to centrum length, and the centra are longer in Diplodocus; and second, the angle is also inversely proportional to the height of the zygapophyseal facets above the centre of rotation between adjacent centra, and this is lower in Diplodocus.

 There is no denying that the cartilaginous neutral poses (CNPs) described here for Apatosaurus and Diplodocus appear outlandish.
 Using the largest of the candidate cartilage thicknesses, 18% of centrum length, the neutral pose for Diplodocus has C3 oriented at 434° to the horizontal (Table 2, last column) - that is, the neck would be extended all the way around through 360° and a further 74°.
 This alone seems to be enough to discount the possibility that the 18% estimate of cartilage thickness is correct - not unreasonably, since this was measured from the dorsal sequences of sub-adult and juvenile specimens.
-However, the 10% cartilage thickness that seems the best estimate also yields surprising neutral postures (Figures 3 and 4).
+However, the 10% cartilage thickness that seems the best estimate also yields surprising neutral postures (Figures 4 and 5).
 It is tempting for this reason to prefer the 4.5% cartilage thickness, which results in C3 of Diplodocus extending only 108° - although note that even this is well past vertical.
-However, it seems unlikely (based on our small sample of CT scans) that half-meterlong Apatosaurus cervicals can have been separated by as little as 23 mm of cartilage.
+However, it seems unlikely (based on our small sample of CT scans) that half-meter-long Apatosaurus cervicals can have been separated by as little as 23 mm of cartilage.
 At present, 10% of centrum length is our best estimate of cartilage thickness.